What is Cancer?

 How do I prevent cancer?

-To prevent cancer, avoid tobacco, maintain a healthy weight, practice safer sex, and avoid risky behaviors.
+There are three key ways to prevent cancer; avoid tobacco, maintain a healthy weight, practice safer sex, and avoid risky behaviors.
 You should take hepatitis vaccines, and make sure your diet contains nutrients that help prevent cancers.
 These 3 diet tips will guide you;

 -2.
 Eat whole-grain foods: Whole grains contain other substances that might battle cancer, including lignans, which act as antioxidants, and saponins, which could keep cancer cells from multiplying.
 You should look for bread labeled “100% whole wheat” rather than simply “wheat bread,” which likely contains refined grains.